daraevolution/rsync_win/rsync_win/README.md

 This creates a standard Windows installer for cwRsync

-* The only prerequisite is NSIS installed, available at http://nsis.sourceforge.net/Download NOT NECESSARY!!
+<del>* The only prerequisite is NSIS installed, available at http://nsis.sourceforge.net/Download  <del>
-* Tested on Windows 7
+* Tested on Windows 7 and Windows XP SP3

 For execute: